Skylli202/Skylli202/README.md

-My name is Elouan GOUINGUENET.
+Hi, I'm Elouan GOUINGUENET.

-I am a software & AI engineer
+In daytime, I'm a Software engineer currently working on the ERP Sage X3.

-Currently working as a Sage X3 technical consultant.
+At night time, I turn into a passionate video games lover!

-I'm currently learning Rust.
+Currently highly interested in Rust, TDD and gitflows!

 You can reach me at elouangouinguenet@yahoo.fr